SmileiPIC/tutorials/perfs_parallel_computing.rst

   S.ParticleBinning(0).animate()

 A ball of plasma is moving through the box.
-The box size is described with a 256 x 256 points grid and the plasma ball is a 30 points radius circle.
+The box size is described with a 256 x 256 cells grid and the plasma ball is a 30 cells radius circle.
  * With the 8 x 8 patches configuration, the size of a patch is 32 x 32.
    The plasma, which represents the main time cost, concerns only few patches of the simulation, 16 threads are useless.
  * With the 16 x 16 patches configuration, the size of a patch is 16 x 16,